bbgrabbag/aws-cli-container/README.md

 To run a node script with the specified profile, run `npx dotenvx run -- ts-node ./scripts/<script-name>.ts`

-To run a bash script with the specified profile, run `npx dotenvx run -- ts-node ./bin/<script-name>.sh`
+To run a bash script with the specified profile, run `npx dotenvx run -- ./bin/<script-name>.sh`

 > See [documentation](https://docs.aws.amazon.com/cli/v1/userguide/cli-configure-files.html) for `aws configure` command for more details